Graduate Studies Response to Coronavirus

 Please note the following information regarding Graduate Studies’ operations, policies, and guidelines as a result of the coronavirus:

-With labs being closed, this is an extraordinarily challenging time.
-Graduate programs should encourage their thesis/dissertation committees to work with students to develop alternatives to analyzing what might not be a complete dataset.
+- With limited access to labs and studios, this is an extraordinarily challenging time.
+Graduate programs should encourage their thesis/dissertation committees to be flexible and strategically creative so that students are able to complete their graduate degrees in a timely manner.